ulrikstrid/ligo/gitlab-pages/docs/language-basics/math-numbers-tez.md

 ## Subtraction

+The simpliest substraction looks like this:

-> ⚠️ Even when substracting two `nats`, the result is an `int`
+> ⚠️ Even when subtracting two `nats`, the result is an `int`

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->

-The simpliest substraction looks like this:
 ```pascaligo
 const a: int = 5 - 10;
 // substraction of two nats, yields an int